liquidprompt/liquidprompt/README.md

     export LP_PS1=`echo -ne "[\${LP_USER}\${LP_HOST}:\${BLUE}\$(pwd)\${NO_COL}] \${LP_GIT} \\\$ "`

-Note that you need to properly escape dollars in a string that wil be interpreted by bash at each prompt.
+Note that you need to properly escape dollars in a string that will be interpreted by bash at each prompt.

 To erase your new formatting, just bring the `LP_PS1` to a null string: